Popular matchings with weighted voters: Algorithm for different weights for and

-\Cref{lem:fourwitnesses,lem:dominated-witnesses} lead to the following algorithm (an example execution of the algorithm can be found in the appendix).
-We start by assigning to each edge component the \odd\ witness $\weone$, to each path component~$\wpone$, and to each cycle component~$\wcone$.
-Whenever we encounter a conflicting edge~$\{a, b\}$, we distinguish two cases: If the witness in the component containing $a$ is \even, then this will be the only witness remaining for the component containing~$a$ and we dismiss the witness in the component~$C$ containing $b$.
-Otherwise, we dismiss the witness in the component~$C$ containing~$a$.
+\Cref{lem:fourwitnesses,lem:b_two} lead to the following algorithm (see \Cref{alg:popular} for a pseudocode description).
+We start by ordering the witnesses according to the weak dominance relation and assigning to each edge component the \odd\ witness $\weone$, to each path component~$\wpone$, and to each cycle component~$\wcone$ (Lines~\ref{line:wpm-init-start} to~\ref{line:wpm-init-end}).
+Whenever we encounter a conflicting edge~$\{a, b\}$, we distinguish two cases: If the witness in the component containing $a$ is \even, then this will be the only witness remaining for the component containing~$a$ and we dismiss the witness in the component~$C$ containing~$b$ (see Lines~\ref{line:odd-start} to~\ref{line:odd-end}).
+Otherwise, we dismiss the witness in the component~$C$ containing~$a$ (Lines~\ref{line:even-start} to~\ref{line:even-end}).
 In both cases, we assign a new witness (together with a matching) to $C$ as follows: If there is an undismissed \odd\ witness of $C$, then we assign this witness to $C$ (the only case when this witness is not unique is if $C$ is a cycle component and neither $\wcthree$ nor~$\wcmtwoof{}$ have been dismissed; in this case we assign $\wcmtwoof{}$ to $C$).
 If no undismissed \odd\ witness of $C$ exists, then we assign the \even\ witness to~$C$.
-If we eventually dismissed all witnesses for one component, then we conclude that there is no popular matching.
+If we eventually dismissed all witnesses for one component, then we conclude that there is no popular matching (Lines~\ref{line:wpm-no-1} and~\ref{line:wpm-no-2}).
 Otherwise, we eventually found a matching together with a witness of it, and we return this matching.

-\begin{theorem} If all vertices in $A$ have weight~$c$ for some $c > 3$ and every vertex in $B$ has weight~1, then \textsc{Popular Matching with Weighted Voters} can be solved in $O (n \cdot m)$ time. \end{theorem}
+\begin{theorem} If all vertices in $A$ have weight~$c$ for some $c > 3$ and every vertex in $B$ has weight~1, then a maximum-cardinality popular matching (if one exists) can be computed in $O (n + m)$ time. \end{theorem} \begin{proof} We claim that \Cref{alg:popular} computes a maximum-cardinality popular matching in linear time.
+We start by analyzing the running time of \Cref{alg:popular}.

-\begin{proof} The computation of~$\hcp$ takes $O(n ^2)$ time due to \Cref{lem:b_two}.
+The computation of~$\hcp$ takes $O(n +m)$ time due to \Cref{lem:b_two}.
 There are $O(n)$ connected components of $\hcp$; thus at most $O(n)$ partial witnesses get dismissed.
-Searching for a conflicting edge can be done in $O(m)$ time.
+As we only need to check whether an edge is conflicting if the witness on one of the two connected components incident to it changed, we need to check for each edge only a constant number of times whether it is conflicting.
 From this, the running time follows.